dsindex/etagger/ENG_EXPERIMENT.md

   - etc/chunk_eval.py
   - etc/conlleval
 - The bellow results for BERT is not valid now. because BERT is used as feature-based currently.
-  - the result for feature-based BERT
-    - read 'BERT new result, aligned wordpiece+word embeddings)'
 - checkout the code for BERT fine-tuning: https://github.com/dsindex/etagger/tree/7354971552bbf204a4357369637b687c1704bdcc

 - summary